Build an HTML puzzle

 Mobile-friendly — include

-<meta name="viewport" content="width=device-width, initial-scale=1.0">Reference
+<meta name="viewport" content="width=device-width, initial-scale=1.0">Cross-browser notes

 Minimal working example.